-Online Marketing Research, Recent Trends in Marketing Research, Research in Lifestyle Retail, Marketing Research and Social Marketing, Rural Marketing Research, Trends in Services Marketing Research, Brand Equity Research, International Marketing and Branding Research On successful completion of this course, students will be able to:
+Online Marketing Research, Recent Trends in Marketing Research, Research in Lifestyle Retail, Marketing Research and Social Marketing, Rural Marketing Research, Trends in Services Marketing Research, Brand Equity Research, International Marketing and Branding Research

-Course Outcomes (COs) Assessment CO1 Understand theoretical aspects of Marketing Research and its role in 21st century.
+S. No. Course Outcomes (COs) Assessment CO1 Understand theoretical aspects of Marketing Research and its role in 21 st century.
 A1,A4 CO2 Understand the planning the Research process and designing the questionnaire.
-A1,A4

-CO3 Analyse measuring and different scaling techniques in Marketing Research.
+A1,A4 CO3 Analyse measuring and different scaling techniques in Marketing Research.
 A1,A3,A4 CO4 Evaluate different applications in Marketing Research and communicate through report writing A2,A4 CO5 Apply personal and interpersonal recent research trends in different Marketing areas.
 A1,A4